Nancy Drew: The Phantom of Venice

 The Phantom of Venice is the 18th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book of the same name The Phantom of Venice (1985).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the 1985 book of the same name.

 Plot

 The Italian secret police have called Nancy Drew in to investigate a series of art thefts happening in Venice.
 The thief has been dressing up in a mask and cape, and the news media have begun to call him "The Phantom" not only because of the way he dresses, but because he leaves behind so few clues.
 A crime syndicate is actually responsible for the thefts, using commedia dell'arte characters as code names.
 Nancy is sent to spy on the ring and discover the ringleader of the crimes.